hfp/libxs/samples/ozaki/README.md

 ## Performance

 The Ozaki sample code demonstrates how to intercept GEMMs (any BLAS library), to run a low-precision GEMM instead of the original GEMM, to compare the results, and to maintain running statistics presented every *N*th call of GEMM or when the application terminates.
-The code aims to explore high-precision emulation using low-precision calculation.
+The code explores high-precision emulation using low-precision calculation.

+The blocking structure is designed to conceptually emulate fixed-size matrix-multiply hardware.
+All computation operates on tiles of size `BLOCK_M`&#160;×&#160;`BLOCK_K` (A) and `BLOCK_K`&#160;×&#160;`BLOCK_N` (B), with defaults BLOCK_M&#160;=&#160;BLOCK_N&#160;=&#160;BLOCK_K&#160;=&#160;16.
+The compile-time parameter `BATCH_K` (default&#160;4) groups `BATCH_K` consecutive BLOCK_K panels into a single batch, so the effective K-dimension step per batch is BATCH_K&#160;×&#160;BLOCK_K.
+Batching reduces OpenMP barrier overhead and improves temporal reuse of the C&#160;tile, while keeping the fundamental tile size visible throughout the code.

+Preprocessing (exponent alignment, mantissa slicing or modular reduction) accounts for roughly 5% of runtime; the remaining 95% is spent in the inner dot-product loops.
+In Scheme&#160;1, int8 dot products are dispatched once per GEMM via a function pointer: AVX-512 VNNI (`VPDPBUSD`) when available, otherwise a scalar fallback.
+The number of pairwise slice products is quadratic in the number of slices, so for double-precision (8&#160;slices, default) the inner loop performs up to 36&#160;dot products per block pair.
+Scheme&#160;2 performs one modular dot product per prime, so its cost is linear in the number of primes.

+OpenMP parallelizes all three phases of each K-batch: Phase&#160;1 preprocesses A&#160;panels (`schedule(dynamic) nowait`), Phase&#160;2 preprocesses B&#160;panels (`schedule(dynamic)`, implicit barrier), and Phase&#160;3 accumulates the dot products into C (`collapse(2) schedule(static)`).
+Panel buffers are shared across the parallel region and sized by `BATCH_K`&#160;×&#160;number-of-blocks, allocated via `libxs_malloc`.

 Practically all CPUs provide higher instruction throughput using floating point instructions even when relying on double-precision.
 The algorithmic complexity and inner-most code is in fact unsuitable to reach high performance levels.
 OpenMP based parallelization or VNNI instructions are only meant to improve emulating high-precision.

 If targeting GPUs, this code is likely unsuitable since the low-precision conversion is performed on-the-fly.
 A discrete GPU is likely better with input data converted upfront and a block size suitable to hide compute time behind data transfer time.
 The block size to be transferred asynchronously is typically larger than targeting a single low-precision matrix core.
 On the other hand, the on-the-fly conversion in this code only requires some reasonable stack size to buffer small matrix blocks.

 ## Scheme 1 — Mantissa Slicing

 Scheme 1 (`GEMM_OZAKI=1`, the default) decomposes each IEEE-754 mantissa into 7-bit int8 slices and accumulates all pairwise slice products via low-precision GEMM.
 The number of slices aka "splits" determines achievable accuracy and can be set at runtime via `GEMM_OZN`.
 The default and maximum vary by precision (double: default 8, max 16; float: default 4, max 8).
-The size of the matrices employed by potential "matrix cores" is set at compile-time with `BLOCK_M`, `BLOCK_N`, and `BLOCK_K`.
+The size of the matrices employed by potential "matrix cores" is set at compile-time with `BLOCK_M`, `BLOCK_N`, and `BLOCK_K`; grouping of consecutive K-panels is controlled by `BATCH_K`.
 The term "slices" is preferred over "splits" since the latter suggests *N* splits would yield *N+1* slices.

 ## Complex GEMM (3M Method)